 In genetic engineering, the Agrobacterium has been engineered such that the bacteria no longer causes tumors.
 Additionally, the T-DNA consists of the gene that scientists want to transfer into the plant, such as the gene that confers Round-Up resistance, or a gene that may confer drought resistance.

 Many anti-GMO websites will use emotional phrases such as “GMOs use bacteria that cause cancer in plants” (see the image from GMO Inside! that I’ve shared here).
-Although the statement is correct, it’s a half truth because the bacteria has been engineered to no longer cause tumors in plants.
-So the intent is to evoke fear by combining scary or emotional phrases and terms.
+Although the statement is correct, it’s a half-truth because the bacteria

 The paper outlines that the sweet potato is “one of the oldest domesticated crops in the Americas”.
 Archaeological studies have found it in caves dating back as far as 8,000-10,000 years.
 There are 13 known species and 2 naturally occurring hybrids.
 The authors explain that in a previous study that was studying short RNA molecules in sweet potato, they had found RNA molecules that were similar to Agrobacterium, so they decided to investigate this further by looking for Agrobacterium T-DNA sequences in the genome of the sweet potato.
 First, they took the snippets that they had identified in their first study and confirmed that they were real using a different technology.
 This is important, because it highlights that their findings weren’t due to contamination or some issue related to the methodology they chose.
 Once this had been confirmed, they went on to identify the entire T-DNA sequence in the sweet potato genome.
 They found two large regions of Agrobacterium rhizogenes DNA: this bacteria is from the Agrobacterium family and it creates galls in plant roots.
 The two regions of Agrobacterium DNA that they identified in the sweet potato genome contained the code for potentially 9 different proteins.
 Again, these findings were confirmed using a different technique.